rng-guy/NFSMWBartender/APPENDIX.md

 * Defining low racer-speed thresholds for HeavyStrategy 3 vehicles fixes the vanilla issue of them attempting to flee a given pursuit instantly without trying to ram anything.
 This is because the vanilla game forces HeavyStrategy 3 spawns to flee if the racer's speed drops below the `CollapseSpeed` VltEd parameter at any point.
 At higher Heat levels, this can lead to many passive spawns because of higher `CollapseSpeed` values and far more aggressive cops.

+* If you use short unblock delays for HeavyStrategy 3 or enable joining from expired HeavyStrategy 3 requests, then you may also [need](README.md#4---what-other-mods-does-bartender-depend-on) the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) mod by Zolika1351.
+That's because HeavyStrategy 3 spawns ignore all spawn limits, which may cause stability issues and (partially) invisible cops to appear if their numbers grow too much.

+* The number of active vehicles from expired HeavyStrategy 3 requests is limited only at Heat levels for which you define a valid limit value.
+These limits apply to each pursuit separately.

-* LeaderStrategy Cross and / or his henchmen only become aggressive at Heat levels for which you define valid aggro-delay values.
+* LeaderStrategy Cross and / or his henchmen become aggressive only at Heat levels for which you define valid aggro-delay values.
 Henchmen, however, always become aggressive when Cross leaves.

 * Once aggressive, Cross and / or his henchmen act like regular cops and can join formations.
 Also, neither Cross nor his henchmen can return to being passive again until they despawn.